<?xml version="1.0" encoding="UTF-8"?>

 &ldquo;In the present study we are concerned solely with the games that children, aged about 6-12, play of their own accord when out of doors, and usually out of sight.
 We do not include, except incidentally, party games, scout games, team games, or any sport that requires supervision.&rdquo; (preface)

-Today, Playlore concentrates largely on that &lsquo;out of site&rsquo; aspect of children&rsquo;s play, and aims at uncovering what is in many respects a &lsquo;secret world&rsquo;.
+Today, Playlore concentrates largely on that &lsquo;out of sight&rsquo; aspect of children&rsquo;s play, and aims at uncovering what is in many respects a &lsquo;secret world&rsquo;.
 It explores such things as:

 Starting a Game